zaxguo/p1-kernel/docs/exp3/rpi-os.md

 ![](vectable_mem.png)

 *Figure above: the EL1 vector table as in memory.
-EL2 and EL3 each has a vector table like this.*
+EL2 and EL3 each has a **separate** vector table like this.*

 **An exception vector** (or handler) is a piece of code the CPU will execute when a specific exception happens. "*These would normally be branch instructions that direct the core to the full exception handler.*" (the ARM64 manual).